Marion Cotillard Looks Completely Unrecognizable With Lip Injections

 It turns out the new look is for her upcoming French film “Rock’n Roll,” which she stars in alongside French actor and longtime partner Guillaume Canet, who is directing the movie.
 She tagged him in the first photo, which he then regrammed and added, “If it’s not Rock? !!! 😂😂I think the funniest thing is the comments and reactions … It’s true Marion why did you do that? you’re crazy ??!” as the caption.
 (Of course, the translation from French is a little rough, but alas.)

-Though the pair reportedly play exaggerated versions of themselves in the comedy, it looks like they’ll be getting a it looks like they’ll be getting a good laugh: “Rock’n Roll” has already premiered in France and is set to make its stateside debut later this year.
+Though the pair reportedly play exaggerated versions of themselves in the comedy, it looks like they’ll be getting a good laugh: “Rock’n Roll” has already premiered in France and is set to make its stateside debut later this year.
 Good to see Cotillard, who is known for her roles in more serious movies like La Vie en Rose and Inception, laugh at herself a bit.

 MORE: Then and Now: The Evolution of Gigi Hadid